Skip to main content

 Use a pencil or pen to draw out the design.

 For beginners, it’s advisable to opt for a straightforward design that can be effectively executed in a single colour.
 You might consider crafting an image of an entity, such as an animal, or perhaps a subtle repetitive pattern.
 Additionally, you can lino print from a photograph, tracing over it once its back is coated in chalk or graphite – a method we’ll explore in the subsequent step.
 Some artists even prefer to sketch their lino cutting ideas directly onto the lino using a brush and ink.
+If you’re starting out, using a linocut kit can be particularly helpful as it provides all the essential tools needed for designing, carving, and printing in one convenient package.

 When you’re making linocuts with colours, it’s like putting together a puzzle, each colour needing its own layer which would be carved into a separate lino block.
 To make it easier, it’s a good idea to start with a simple black and white design.
 This way, you can get a good grasp of your design’s main parts, where the light and dark spots are, before jumping into the more tricky part of adding colours.